-A couple of days later Reginald led a group of bomb-throwers attempting to capture German trenches near Hooge, sometime around dawn on 16 June.
+A couple of days later Reginald led a group of bomb-throwers attempting to capture German trenches near Hooge, sometime around dawn.
 Reports suggest the Lincolnshires achieved their particular objective rapidly, perhaps too rapidly for any artillery cover to protect them, and confusion ensued when a retreat was ordered.

 At the noon roll-call the following day Reginald was reported as missing.
 In the following weeks, this was investigated and several statements taken from survivors of the chaos, but it took nearly a year for the army to decide he must be ‘presumed dead’.
 It may be in part because of this delay, and with no physical body to mourn, that his bereaved mother clung on to the possibility that he had been taken prisoner up to her own death in 1918.

-Reginald is commemorated on the Ypres (Menin Gate) Memorial, West-Vlaanderen, Belgium.
+Reginald is commemorated on the Ypres (Menin Gate) Memorial, West Flanders, Belgium.